gregbolet/omp_benchmarks/README.md

 ### Runtime Note
 ALL these codes have had their `#pragma omp for` regions modified to have `schedule(runtime)` included.
 This means that we can set the `OMP_SCHEDULE` environment variable to control the OMP for loop schedule and chunk size without needing to manually set it and rebuild for each code.
+We also assume each code is being executed from their build directory.
+We've automated the builds to be written into the `buildNoApollo` and `buildWithApollo` directories within each benchmark directory.

 ### NPB Note
 The NPB codes are from the 2019 SNU NPB suite, where the original Fortran codes were ported over to C. We modified their makefiles and had to include the `npb_common` directory to get these codes to build alone in their own directories.